-This module is a continuation of Introduction to Risk and Governance INRG01-6.
-It builds on the foundational risk management and governance principles, as well as controls that are applied in this module in the context of more complex business processes.
-Students will learn about risk management and internal control processes for new risks arising from the use of information systems, with a focus on processing controls and data analytics.
-Students may only register for this module if they were eligible to write the INRG01-6 exam.
+Risk and Governance for Complex Information Systems RGIS01-6 This module is a continuation of the Introduction to Risk and Governance INRG01-6 module.
+It builds on the foundational risk management and governance principles, and controls that are applied in this module in the context of more complex business processes within a more complex business environment.
+Students will learn about risk management and internal control processes for new risks, arising from the use of information systems, with a focus on processing controls and data analytics.
+Students can only register for this module if they were eligible to write the INRG01-6 exam.

-Risk and Governance for Complex Information Systems RGIS01-6 Strategy and Leadership for Growth STLG01-6 This module builds on the fundamentals introduced in Strategy and Leadership in Value Creation SLVC01-6 by exploring how growth and change management are incorporated into the strategies of dynamic growing business entities.
+This module builds on the fundamentals introduced in the Strategy and Leadership in Value Creation SLVC01-6 module by exploring how growth and change management are incorporated into the strategies of dynamic growing business entities.
 Students will learn about the diverse industries and how this contributes to the growth strategy of a business.
 Students will be expected to actively engage in research activities, adaptive collaboration and teamwork, and demonstrate communication skills appropriate to the business landscape.
-Students may only register for this module if they were eligible to write the SLVC01-6 exam.
+Students can only register for this module if they were eligible to write the SLVC01-6 exam.